-Velocity of Money Still Collapsing
+Velocity of Money Most Important

 Below is a chart I have shown at least quarterly since 2008.
-With the exception of a brief period from mid 2009 to mid 2010, the velocity of money was, is and will continue collapsing.
+With the exception of a brief period from mid 2009 to mid 2010, the velocity of money collapsed.
+It's still too early to conclude, but it does look like it stopped going down in 2017.
 In the easiest terms, M2V measures how many times one unit of currency is turned over a period of time in the economy.
 As you can see, it's been in a disastrous bear market since 1998 which just so happens to be the year where the Internet starting becoming a real force in the economy.

 Although it did uptick during the housing boom as rates went up, it turned out to be just a bounce before the collapse continued right to the present.

 This single chart definitely speaks to some structural problems in the financial system.
 Money is not getting turned over and desperately needs to.
 The economy has been suffering for many years and will not fully recover and function normally until money velocity rallies.
-Without this chart turning up, I do not believe the Fed will sustainable inflation at 2% or above.
+Without this chart turning up, I do not believe the Fed will create sustainable inflation at 2% or above.
+This is one chart the Fed should be focused on all of the time.

 It would be interesting to see the impact if the Fed stopped paying banks for keeping reserves with the Fed.
 That could presumably force money out from the Fed and into loans or other performing assets.
 It continues to boggle my mind why no one calls the Fed out on this and certainly not Yellen at her quarterly press conference.
-Being her last presser today, let's hope that someone in the media steps up!
+In March, perhaps someone will question Chair Powell on this!

-To Your Financial Success,
+To Your Financial Success.